deepset-ai/haystack-home/content/blog/rag-pipelines-from-scratch/index.md

 As every NLP framework that deserves its name, Haystack supports LLMs in different ways.
 The easiest way to query an LLM in Haystack 2.0 is through a Generator component: depending on which LLM and how you intend to query it (chat, text completion, etc...), you should pick the appropriate class.

-We're going to use ChatGPT for these examples, so the component we need is [`GPTGenerator`](https://github.com/deepset-ai/haystack/blob/main/haystack/preview/components/generators/openai/gpt.py).
-Here is all the code required to use it to query OpenAI's ChatGPT:
+We're going to use `gpt-3.5-turbo` (the model behind ChatGPT) for these examples, so the component we need is [`GPTGenerator`](https://github.com/deepset-ai/haystack/blob/main/haystack/preview/components/generators/openai.py).
+Here is all the code required to use it to query OpenAI's `gpt-3.5-turbo` :

 ```python
 from haystack.preview.components.generators.openai.gpt import GPTGenerator